 A prospective, international, multi-center, cohort study (Morrison et al., 2019) of 66 male-to-female patients with gender dysphoria who underwent facial feminization surgery reported quality of life outcomes at least six months following surgery.
-Pre-operative and post-operative measurements included facial feminization outcome scores using a nine-question, validated tool adapted for use in the transgender population, and self-perceived masculinity and femininity.
+Pre-operative and post-operative measurements included facial feminization outcome scores using a ninequestion, validated tool adapted for use in the transgender population, and self-perceived masculinity and femininity.
 Gender appearance and general aesthetics were rated by reviewers and compared to cisgender women controls.
 A total of 279 procedures were performed on 66 patients, for an average of 4.2 procedures per patient.
-Facial feminization outcome scores improved significantly after surgery (pre-operative median score, 47.2; one-week to one-month post-operative median score, 75.0; and six month post-operative median score, 80.6).
-Likewise, patient satisfaction as measured by a five-point Likert scale remained stable post-operatively (median, 3.0 at both one-week to one-month and six months post-operatively).
+Facial feminization outcome scores improved significantly after surgery (pre-operative median score, 47.2; one-week to one-month post-operative median score, 75.0; and six-month post-operatively (median, 3.0 at both one-week to one-month and six months post-operatively).
 On a scale of 1 to 5, with 1 being most feminine and 5 being most masculine, mean gender appearance score was 1.83 for the facial feminization surgery cohort (n = 10) and 1.25 for a cohort of five cisgender women controls.
 Aesthetic outcomes on a scale of 1 to 10 were 6.09 for the facial feminization surgery cohort and 7.63 for cisgender controls.
-Complications included hypertrophic scarring (five patients), orbital emphysema and hematoma (four patients), nasal hematoma and\epistaxis (two patients), alopecia (one patient), and iatrogenic jowling or "witches chin" deformity after bony manipulation (two patients).
+Complications included hypertrophic scarring (five patients), orbital emphysema and hematoma (four patients), nasal hematoma and epistaxis (two patients), alopecia (one patient), and iatrogenic jowling or "witches chin" deformity after bony manipulation (two patients).